 Shoulder Strap Width – While it may seem that the wider the straps the better (for weight distribution,) extra wide straps can often get in the way.
 Likewise, narrow straps can be uncomfortable and dig into your shoulder if the bag is too heavy or if you’ve got to wear it for a long trip to work.
 Pay attention to your needs and act accordingly.

-Removable Shoulder Strap -A removable shoulder strap greatly increases the versatility of a briefcase.
+Removable Shoulder Strap – A removable shoulder strap greatly increases the versatility of a briefcase.
 If you are going to an important meeting, or simply your briefcase weighs a bit more, having a removable shoulder strap gives you some leeway.
-Of course this isn’t a deal breaker for most – but it is definitely a little nice extra touch when selecting the right briefcase to meet your needs.

 Handles – The classic layout of a briefcase is with one handle located on the top center of the bag.
-This has given way to two handle briefcases, which allow for a bit more versatility in lifting or carrying and can be more comfortable if your bag is extra heavy, on days when you may need to carry both a personal and work laptop for example.
-These two-handed briefcases can also help keep bundles of documents secure.
+This has given way to two-handle briefcases, which allow for a bit more versatility in lifting or carrying and can be more comfortable if your bag is extra heavy, on days when you may need to carry both a personal and work laptop for example.

 4. Style / Intent